burak-yildizoz/CMPE483/report.md

 * Burak Yıldızöz [@burak-yildizoz](https://github.com/burak-yildizoz)
 * Selman Berk Özkurt [@SelmanB](https://github.com/SelmanB)

+---

 # Requirements
 This is one of the projects for the course CMPE483 of the Boğaziçi University.
 The requirements and the interface are defined by the instructor of the course, Prof. Can Özturan.

 The back end code is written in Solidity language and is intended for deployment to any Ethereum-based network.
 Some web3 programs are also supplied as reference front ends and for testing the functionality.

+See **Deployment and Testing** section at the end of this report for further instructions.

+---

 ## Tickets and Rewards
 Some virtual lottery tickets are bought with a fixed price of 10 ERC20 tokens.
 Which token is used depends on the specific deployment of the lottery system.
 We assume during testing that it is a Turkish Lira token.